qanh3007hcmut/Smart_Home/docs/HomeAssistant.md

     - Ensure Docker and Docker Compose are installed on your system.
 Refer to the official Docker documentation for installation instructions: https://docs.docker.com/get-docker/.

 2. **Start the Home Assistant Container**:
-    - Run the following command to start the container:
+    - Run the following command from `\SMART_HOME` to start the container:
       ```bash
-      \\docker\\docker-compose up -d
+      docker-compose -f docker/docker-compose.yml up -d
       ```
     - This will download the Home Assistant image (if not already available) and start the container.